 That evening, I put on what I considered to be my best outfit; tight jeans and a soft, grey leather bomber jacket with a thin silk blouse underneath.
 Sigrun ran her eyes over me.
 ‘You’ll be cold in that,’ she observed.
 ‘You should try on one of my fur coats.’
-She handed me a slippery-soft auburn armful.
+She handed me an armful of slippery-soft auburn.
 I don’t remember what it was.
 Perhaps rabbit or fox, some hunted creature.
-What I do remember was a pagan stirring as I slipped myself into its voluptuous animal warmth.
+What I do remember was a pagan stirring as I slipped into its voluptuous animal warmth.
 In her black mink, Sigrun’s eyes glowed.
 Why not wear it out tonight, she offered lightly.
 Never had I felt so supremely sumptuous.
 It was a young goddess who later descended the stairs from the apartment into the icy night air.
 And when we arrived at the bar, I was pleased to find Cedric waiting for us.

 And then we were leaving.
 As we approached the door, he came purposefully towards me.
 How could he find me, he wanted to know?
 His head bent close to mine in the noisy, smoke-filled room, casual, yet urgent.
 Inside the fur coat, I trembled.
 At first I demurely shook my head, smiling.
 He persisted.
 At last I murmured my grandmother’s name and address.
 A few days later, he would call her to ask for me and she would say I was not there and certainly not available to go out with him, did he realise I was only 16 for God’s sake, all the while throwing me fierce reproachful glances.

 I don’t remember anything else about that night.
 Not what we drank or ate.
 I vaguely remember collecting my sleepy brother but not how the evening ended or where I slept.
-Not breakfast the next day.
+Nor breakfast the next day.
 Not the journey back to my relieved grandmother.
 I remember only that Sigrun and I exchanged a few letters after I returned to South Africa.
 Today, when I tell my children this story, they are horrified and baffled.
 ‘What were you thinking, Mom!’
 They chide me, their eyes wide, protective of the naïve 16-year old they never were.

 It‘s a story that makes no sense to me now.
 Was it just the generous whim of a rich lonely woman who longed to spoil two children in place of the children she herself would never have?
 Or was it an elaborate cover so she could snatch some time, however limited, with her lover?
 Perhaps it was neither but something else altogether I can’t fathom.
-Whenever I’ve thought of it over the years, I’ve wondered if there’s something I just can’t remember and don’t understand.

 But at the time, to the young girl standing on the threshold of all the mysteries of the world, it didn’t need to make sense.
 Why shouldn’t a stranger bestow upon me a luxury fur coat making me feel ravishing for one night?
 That evening gave me a lens through which infidelity had never looked more glamorous or inviting.
 I had no discernment, no filter to distinguish ulterior motives masquerading as goodwill.
 It was an initiation into sex, power and deception, one that would leave me with an unfinished memory and the faint uneasiness that I was failing to see something just out of my line of sight.